chrislockard21/SmartWeather/README.md

 # SmartWeather app
-The goal of this project is to create an applciation to provide users a weather forecast of their local area.
-Additional requirmenets will be derived in the requirments documentation of the project - [requirments](https://drive.google.com/drive/folders/1N_JkxGc9pKiHF-Fs-VED2meeDsw3QrKc).
+The goal of this project is to create an application to provide users a weather forecast of their local area.
+Additional requirements will be derived in the requirements documentation of the project - [requirments](https://drive.google.com/drive/folders/1N_JkxGc9pKiHF-Fs-VED2meeDsw3QrKc).

 ## Getting started
 This section will explain the directory/project structure and identify important files.
 We will also cover some django commands that are important in getting the project started.

 ### Starting the server
-Run the following command to start the developement server.
+Run the following command to start the development server.
 This will allow you to open the web application in your browser.

 Command:
 ```bash